skip to Main Content

 A marriage revokes any pre-existing wills in Ontario, but not in BC.

-If you’re moving to a different province, you should have your will reviewed by an experienced estate lawyer, who understands the estate laws of your new province of residence.
-An estate lawyer can go through your will, identifying provisions that might have been valid in your old province of residence, but would be invalid in your new province of residence.
+If you’re moving to a different province, you should have your will reviewed by an experienced estate lawyer.
+An estate lawyer can go through your will, identifying provisions that might have been valid in your old province of residence, but would be invalid in the new one.
 Keep in mind that it’s extremely unlikely that you will have to write an entirely new will.
 Usually, only a few changes will be required, if any.
-However, it is essential to ensure that your existing will is valid in your new province of residence to ensure your estate will be distributed according to your wishes upon your death.
+However, it is still essential to ensure that your existing will is valid in your new province of residence.
+Otherwise, your estate may not be distributed according to your wishes if estate litigation arises.

 Another issue to consider after moving to a new province is who the executor of your will is.
 If your executor does not live near your residence, it can create difficulties for them during the process of administering your estate.
 If you moved to BC from Québec, it will be extremely difficult for an executor in Québec to administer your estate across the country in BC.
 This also means that it may take longer for the beneficiaries of your estate to receive their inheritance.
 Estate administration encompasses a handful of different tasks, some of which require the executor to be physically present.
 In general, it’s usually recommended that an estate’s executor is someone who lives in the same place as the will-writer.
 Because of this, you should always consider whether or not your executor should be changed when you move to a new province.